HojiChar/HojiChar/README.md

 - You can use this filter by installing `'hojichar[openai]'`
 - The filter works with OpenAI compatible APIs, like the endpoint hosted by vLLM.
 It's useful for text-augumentation tasks.
   - The AsyncChatAPI works 1K req/sec with optimized vLLM server.
+(We reccomend to use `uvloop` to get better throughput.)

 ## Get Metrics of processing